 Field Labeling Verifies the Door Will Perform As Specified in a Fire

 BUYER BEWARE!
 We recently found this example of incorrect field labeling as shown in the photos.
-The labels have purposefully been blurred to protect the not so innocent.
-In the second photo you can see that the “accredited” company added their own label specifying the rating of the door right below the original label.
+In the second photo you can see that the accredited company added their own label specifying the rating of the door right below the original label.
 The original label is still clearly visible and says that the door has a 3/4 hour or 45 minute rating.
 See the issue with the incorrect field label?
-The “accredited” company labeled the door as having a 90 minute rating even though the original label is marked as a 45 minute door.
+The accredited company labeled the door as having a 90 minute rating even though the original label is marked as a 45 minute door.
 The original label is by UL.
 UL is one of the 19 Nationally Recognized Testing Laboratories.
 A testing laboratory is a company that actually performs the fire tests and they are the experts on fire rated manufacturing.
 Follow this link for a complete list of NRTLs.
-The “accredited” company has created its own label which is not backed by a testing laboratory.
+The accredited company has created its own label which is not backed by a testing laboratory.

 The correct process for field labeling a door includes:

 - Before field labeling the door, frame or hardware the original specifications must be verified & documented.